Top Benefits You Gain From Getting Enough Sleep

 2. A Positivity Boost

 We all need to feel positive enough to get the important things done.
 Another sleep benefit is that your brain processes your emotions while you are not cognitively thinking, which can lead to a sense of personal reassurance come morning.
-Your emotional state improves during sleep in order to identify life happens better and react the right way.
+Your emotional state improves during sleep in order to identify life happenings better and react the right way.
 When you interrupt the sleep processes you need, most people experience increased negative emotional reactions.
-You and everyone you know benefit from your positive responses to life’s circumstances and others’ differing opinions.
+You and everyone you know do benefit from your positive responses to life’s circumstances and others’ differing opinions.

 A chronic absence of sleep may produce long-term mood disorders.
 Medical research has indicated that when people suffer from insomnia, they are five times more likely to develop depression and your odds of anxiety or panic disorders are even greater.
+The Minnesota Head and Neck Pain Clinics focus on safe depression treatment that avoids opioid prescription.

 Refreshing, full nights of sleep help you hit the reset knob after a stressful time, improve your personal self-awareness, and help you to overcome sleep apnea challenges with greater ease.
+We’ll help you avoid relying on SSRIs or other antidpressants when a lack of sleep triggers pain issues.

 3. A Stronger Heart

-During a deep sleep, your blood pressure subsides which provides your heart and blood vessels a bit of a reprieve for their task load while you are awake.
+During deep sleep, your blood pressure subsides which provides your heart and blood vessels a bit of a reprieve for their task load while you are awake.
 The right amount of restful sleep you obtain, the longer your blood pressure remains at optimal levels throughout a 24-hour cycle.
 When high blood pressure becomes an issue, it may trigger heart disease, including stroke or other unwanted stresses on your body.

 Strokes occur during the early morning hours.
-Some believe it us due to the way sleep interacts with the blood vessels.
+Some believe it is due to the way sleep interacts with the blood vessels.
 A lack of sleep has been associated with the worsening of blood pressure and cholesterol levels.
 So, sleep correlates to your risk factors for both heart disease and stroke.
 Adequate sleep is one way form of chronic pain prevention.

 4. Physical Health

-Does a lack of sleep really impact a person’s overall health?
+Does a lack of sleep really impact a persons’ overall health?

 In addition to stealing your energy and the rest time that your body needs for muscle repair, a lack of sleep drains your will to move and do things.
 Achieving daily successful sleep means getting your body to the finish line in many incremental ways.
 You can overcome harder mental and physical challenges and enjoy faster reaction times.
+Developing a good sleep routine is a form of self-care you can integrate into your day.

 A lack of sleep at night can make you cranky the next day.
 And over time, skimping on sleep can mess up more than just your morning mood.
 Studies show getting quality sleep on a regular basis can help improve all sorts of issues, from your blood sugar to your workouts.